instana/go-sensor/instrumentation/cloud.google.com/go/iam/README.md

 Usage
 -----

-Currently this module is meant to be used together with [the Google Cloud Storage instrumentation](../storage) and limited to the Buckets IAM only.
+Currently, this module is meant to be used together with [the Google Cloud Storage instrumentation](../storage) and limited to the Buckets IAM only.

 [godoc]: https://pkg.go.dev/github.com/instana/go-sensor/instrumentation/cloud.google.com/go/iam